claasd/caffoa.net/readme.md

       targetFolder: ./output/Model
 ```

-You can generate a config file with sensitive config settings using the following command:
+You can generate a config file with default config settings using the following command:
 ```bash
 dotnet caffoa --initwithfile my-openapi.yml --initprojectname MyFunction
 ```